 First day 11th July – Hildreth shapes the day

-In 2021 the now established coronavirus ritual of the teams emerging from different buildings continued.
-In 1926 amateurs and professionals would have emerged from the Pavilion through different gates.
-In 2021 the Surrey team took the field from the late twentieth century Bedser Stand which now adjoins that late Victorian statement of permanence that is still the Pavilion.
+In 2021, the now established coronavirus ritual of the teams emerging from different buildings continued.
+In 1926, both teams would have emerged from the Pavilion, but amateurs and professionals would have emerged through different gates.
+In 2021, the Surrey team took the field from the late twentieth century Bedser Stand which now adjoins that late Victorian statement of permanence that is still the Pavilion.
 The Somerset batsmen emerged from the striking twenty-first century J.M.
 Finn Stand that contains the Oval Conference Centre at the Vauxhall End.
 The traditional welcoming applause was doubtless no different to that which would have greeted the players 95 years before.
-And then, with Devon Conway having taken guard and Rory Burns and Steven Davies, erstwhile Surrey teammates, having touched gloves, Ashwin strolled in from the Vauxhall End, bowled his off spin from around the wicket, the left-handed Conway came forward and drove him along the ground to mid-off and we were under way.
+And then, with Devon Conway having taken guard and Rory Burns and Steven Davies, erstwhile Surrey teammates, having touched gloves, Ashwin strolled in from the Vauxhall End, and bowled his off spin from around the wicket.
+Conway came forward, drove him along the ground to mid-off and we were under way.

 Conway and Davies quickly settled Somerset nerves as they played Ashwin with confidence, Conway stretching a long way forward in defence, although he was beaten twice to gasps from the crowd.
 His driving was exquisite.
-Twice in an over he drove Ashwin for four, once through extra cover and once straight back to the J.M.
-Finn Stand.
+Twice in an over he drove Ashwin for four, once through extra cover and once straight back to the Vauxhall End.
 Ashwin was partnered by Jordan Clark bowling seam at a little above medium pace from the Pavilion End.
-A cover drive from Conway directed towards the Peter May Stand was chased by Jamie Overton.
+A cover drive from Conway, off Clark and directed towards the Peter May Stand was chased by Jamie Overton.
 The chase was reminiscent of those searing boundary chases for which he was renowned in Somerset colours.
 “Come on Jamie.
-Keep going,” someone along the stand from me shouted, although he always seemed to have the measure of the ball.
+Keep going,” someone along the stand shouted, a Surrey voice this time rather than a Somerset one, although he always seemed to have the measure of the ball.
 Three runs the final tally.
 It would have been four in Jack Hobbs’ day when fast bowlers, without the fitness regimes of today, conserved their energy for their bowling.

-With the score on 76 for 1 the sort of applause which marks the intervention of a home team favourite greeted the announcement, “A change of bowling at the Pavilion End.
+With the score on 76 for 1, the sort of applause which marks the intervention of a home team favourite greeted the announcement, “A change of bowling at the Pavilion End.
 Amar Virdi.”
-Virdi, replacing Overton, brought swift reward.
+Virdi, with his off spin, replaced Overton and brought swift reward.
 Davies, half forward after all the stretching that had gone before, was leg before wicket to Virdi’s second ball.
-Until then, Davies had played another innings of the type with which he has brought assurance to the top of the order.
+Davies had played another innings of the type with which he has brought assurance to the top of the order.
 He departed with 42 of Somerset’s 76 for 2.
 It was one of those scores which gives little indication of the future course of an innings.
 Famine and plenty being equally possible for both teams.

 After tea the sun held sway.
 Hildreth, looking as permanent as any batsman ever does, continued to shape the day.
 He and Goldsworthy pushed and guided singles and more twos than is the norm as the Oval’s wide acres continued to accommodate them with some ease.
 Hildreth swept Moriarty to the gasometer for four and cut him backward of point for two.
 Then Goldsworthy brought up the century partnership off 224 balls with a pulled single.
-But it was Hildreth who led the way.
+But it was Hildreth who continued to lead the way.
 Virdi was driven through the covers for four, Moriarty cut through backward point for four more and late cut for two.
 Ashwin replaced Moriarty and was swept emphatically behind square for another four.
-If you were watching in the Somerset interest it was batting perfectly designed for a sunny afternoon.
+It was batting perfectly designed for a sunny afternoon.
 The new ball, a four to the Laker-Lock Stand from the thick edge of Hildreth’s bat off Rikki Clarke included, did not hinder Somerset’s progress.
-Surrey, now well ahead of the required over rate, fell back on indulging in one of the less endearing rhythm changes of four-day cricket, extended discussions while adjusting and readjusting the field, and so the play slowed.
+Surrey, now well ahead of the required over rate, fell back on indulging in one of the less endearing rhythm changes of four-day cricket when the batting side is in the ascendant, extended discussions while adjusting and readjusting the field, and so the play slowed.

 From there Hildreth and van der Merwe seemed to be steering Somerset to the close with a base established for the second day.
-Then Hildreth left a ball from Clark and his off stump cartwheeled spectacularly.
-It was s startling end to an innings which had exuded permanence.
-“He looked so comfortable the dismissal came as a total shock,” said the incoming text.
-The ball had moved in a little to bowl him according to the text, but it was, “nowhere near a leave ball.”
+Then, Hildreth left a ball from Clark and his off stump cartwheeled spectacularly.
+It was a startling end to an innings which had exuded permanence.
+“He looked so comfortable, the dismissal came as a total shock,” said the incoming text.
+The ball had moved in a little to bowl him according to the text, but it was, “Nowhere near a leave ball.”
 The overall assessment of the online watcher was though of an “excellent innings,” a view echoed by all I spoke to at the ground.
 107 Hildreth’s final tally.
 Somerset ended the day on 280 for 6 from 98 overs.

-In 1926 by contrast Surrey batted three balls short of 80 overs for their 136 before Jack White bowled Stanley Fenley for his seventh wicket to end Surrey’s innings and still leave Somerset with enough time, perhaps 40 or so more overs in the remainder of the day, to reach 69 for 8 by the close.
+In 1926 by contrast, Surrey batted three balls short of 80 overs for their 136 before Jack White bowled Stanley Fenley for his seventh wicket to end Surrey’s innings.
+It still left Somerset with enough time, perhaps 40 or so more overs, in the remainder of the day, to reach 69 for 8 by the close.
 Different days.
 In 2021, “Not a bad day,” I said to another Somerset supporter as I left the ground.
 “It’ll do us,” the satisfied reply, perhaps the possibility of turn as the match wore on fuelling the optimism.